fraspass/meg/README.md

 For example, to obtain the best performing model on the Enron data, the following command line should be run:
 ```
-./enron.py -m -hm -i -d 5 -z -f 'enron_results/tau_Aij/mi_hm_wi_5' &
+python3 scripts/enron.py -m -hm -i -d 5 -z -f 'enron_results/tau_Aij/mi_hm_wi_5' &
 ```

 ## Reproducing the results in the paper

-Since many of the simulations are computationally expensive to run, the output has been stored in the repository in the directories `simulation_main`, `simulation_inter`, `simulation_1` and `simulation_2`.
+Since many of the simulations are computationally expensive to run, the output has been stored in the repository in the directories `simulation_main`, `simulation_inter`, `simulation_1` and `simulation_2` in `results`.
 Details on how to obtain such outputs are given in the following paragraphs.

 The results, tables and figures in the paper could be reproduced using the following files: